kryptogo/jobs/README.md

 - Ability to focus and work with interruptions in an exciting and growing company
 - Ability to stay calm, organized, polite, and efficient under pressure with excellent manners
 - Able to fluently write in English
 - Enjoys working closely with customers to ensure complete satisfaction

+#### KKYC Part-timer

+**senior students are welcome**

+The KYC specialist will be responsible for completing periodic Know-Your-Customer (KYC) reviews of existing clients in accordance with internal policies and regulatory requirements.

+**Essential Requirements**:

+- Responsibilities include:
+- Independent verification of information supplied
+- Review existing client data to ensure information is complete and accurate

+**Desirable Requirements**:

+- Accuracy with excellent attention to detail
+- Enjoys working closely with customers to ensure complete satisfaction

+#### Customer Servicer Part-timer

+**senior students are welcome**

+On our team, you’ll respond to customer requests via email and live chat.
+Many customers write in about issues related to COBINHOOD, and you will execute SOP to answer users’ inquiries and questions to enhance user experience, satisfaction and loyalty.
+You’ll also respond to general support, trading, and other questions or requests from customers.

+**Essential Requirements**:

+- Enjoys working closely with customers to ensure complete satisfaction

 ---